 Strong content, posting new content consistently and making savvy use of hashtags are critical to adding followers, but Instagram is a virtual community and really engaging with any community requires making connections and building relationships.
 There is an unspoken etiquette on Instagram; if other users think you are only interested in adding followers instead of making genuine connections with them, they may shy away from following you.
 In other words, just following other Instagram users isn’t the best way to get them to follow you.
 Taking the time to comment on other peoples’ content, and to like it or share it, is an essential part of growing your relationships and your following.

 The most obvious way to see what is striking a chord is to look at which of your photos or videos have received the most likes and comments.
 If you see the most popular images have something in common, consider that when posting new content.
 If you’re ready to get more serious about identifying what’s working for you, there are also free analytics apps (such as Command for Instagram or Iconosquare), that can give you additional insights.
 Use them to determine the best time of day to put up a new post, track the growth of your followers over time, see how various hashtags have performed, and much more.

-Whether your pup has ten followers or over a million, The Benjamin will treat him or her like a celebrity when they join you for a stay.
-Our goodDOG program even includes an in-room pet mini-bar with treats and non-alcoholic Bowser Beer.
-Click here for online reservations at The Benjamin and please be sure to notify our concierge (email@example.com) that you are planning to bring your pet so that a dog bed can be ready for his or her arrival.
+Click here for online reservations at The Benjamin and please be sure to notify our concierge ([email protected]) that you are planning to bring your pet so that a dog bed can be ready for his or her arrival.